Anti-terrorism legislation: China

-China passed Anti-terrorism Law on December 27, 2015.
+China passed Counterterrorism Law on December 27, 2015.

 The Anti-terrorism Law has 10 chapters and 97 articles, taking effect on January 1, 2016.
 Before the promulgation of Anti-terrorism Law, though anti-terrorism laws can be found in the Criminal Law or some other emergency action regulations, there was not a systematic legal structure or source for anti-terrorism actions.

 The most controversial provisions of the Anti-terrorism Law are the numerous new restrictions on the operation of internet and technology based companies, among which Article 21 says that an internet operator or provider is obligated to verify the identity of each user and shall refuse to provide services to a user who refuses such verification or fails to provide a clear identity.
 Any company who fails to meet such obligation may face fines, orders of rectification and its management and executives may face fines and even detentions from 5 to 15 days.
 In addition, Article 18 says any telecommunication operator or internet provider shall provide technology access and source code or other de-encryption support and assistance for the purposes of preventing and investigating terrorism by Public Safety Department or National Security Department.

 Chile

-Human Rights Watch has criticized the Chilean government for inappropriately using anti-terrorist legislation against indigenous (Mapuche) groups involved in land conflicts.
+Human Rights Watch has criticized the Chilean government for inappropriately using anti-terrorist legislation against Mapuche groups involved in land conflicts.
 While the legislation in question was originally enacted by the Pinochet dictatorship, the democratic governments that have followed have actually increased its severity.
 Human Rights Watch has expressed special concern that the current version of the law lists arson as a "terrorist" offence.
 This has allowed the application of the law against Mapuche vandals.
 While recognizing that crimes have certainly been committed, the international organization believes that they are not comparable to terrorist acts.
+In 2018, Amnesty International urged Chile to stop utilizing the Anti-Terrorism Law to prosecute Mapuche dissidents affirmed all people's right to a fair trial.